portsoc/eslint-config-portsoc-ts/README.md

       "allowSyntheticDefaultImports": true
     },
     "include": [
-      "All the directories you want to be linted",
+      "src"
     ]
   }
 ```

+The `include` section above should point to any directories with your TypeScript and JavaScript files.

+Happy linting!

+## Contributing

+We are always delighted to receive pull requests, even for something as small as a typo.

 ## Adding rules and tests

+If you'd like to add rules that are not specific to TypeScript but also apply to JavaScript, they should be submitted to [the `eslint-config-portsoc` package](https://github.com/portsoc/eslint-config-portsoc).

-New TS-specific rules need to be added to the `overrides` section of `index.js`.<br>
+New TS-specific rules need to be added to the `overrides` section of `index.js`.

 Tests need to be added to the `/tests/files/` directory and should have a suffix depending on whether they should pass or fail linting:
 - `-good.ts` if the test should pass linting
 - `-bad.ts` if the test should fail linting

-Happy linting!

-## Contributing

-We are always delighted to receive pull requests, even for something as small as a typo.
+  - bad tests should always have only one instance of the error that's being checked; it's common to have one `-good.ts` file and multiple `-bad.ts` files for any rule.

+Run tests with `npm test`.